 Action Research Background

-In the 1960s, 1970s and 1980s, a rich tradition of action-research on OD developed.
-One of the pillars of OD is the view of organisations as systems and the development of the socio-technical theory of organisational and management systems within which the practice of change and development emerged.
-This foundation provides the context and guidance for a high level of commitment and collaborative work among a wide variety of actors.
+The 1960s, 1970s and 1980s developed a rich tradition of do research.D.
+One of the pillars of the DO is the vision of organizations as systems and the development of the sociotechnical theory of systems of organizations and management within which the practice of change and development emerged.
+This foundation provides the context and guidance for a high level of engagement and collaborative work among a wide variety of actors.

-Throughout the 70 years of action-research projects in industrial settings, multiple approaches, interventions, and studies have been conducted in various industries and business disciplines.
-Action research is found in industries such as agriculture, biopharmaceuticals, business and information, and construction.
-Likewise, it is present in education, energy, fashion design, food, defense, and health care.
-Finally, the automotive, telecommunications, fish farming, mining, pharmacy and public service sectors have benefited.
+Throughout the 70 years of action research projects in industrial environments, multiple approaches, interventions and studies have been carried out in various industries and business disciplines.
+Action research is found in industries such as agriculture, biopharmacy, business and information and construction.
+In the same way, it is present in education, energy, fashion design, food, defense, health care.
+Finally, the automotive, telecommunications, fish farming, mining, pharmacy and public service have benefited.

 Examples of Business Functions

-It is in business functions, including accounting, e-marketing, e-commerce, e-learning, finance and information systems (IS/IT).
-It also covers lean operations management, management, consulting, customer service, marketing and human resources.
-For its part, research and development (R&D), manufacturing, purchasing, supply chain management, research and development, and sales have improved organizational efficiency.
-It explores interorganizational dynamics, as in supply chain management and mergers.
+He is in business roles, including accounting, e-marketing, e-commerce, e-learning, finance and information systems (IS/IT).
+It also covers the management of lean operations, management, consulting, customer service, marketing and human resources.
+Research and development (R&D), manufacturing, purchasing, supply chain management, research and development, and sales have improved organizational efficiency.
+Explore inter-organizational dynamics, such as in supply chain management and mergers.
 It is expressed through the lenses of action learning, action science, appreciative inquiry, and collaborative management research.
-Likewise, intervention research and the history of learning within the DO rubric has had great impact.
+In the same way the intervention research and the history of learning within the OD rubric has had a great impact.

 Application of Action Research

-Some of the journals in the commercial disciplines have dedicated special issues to action research, such as the European Journal of Marketing, Human Resource Management and the Journal of Information Systems.
+Some of the journals of the commercial disciplines have dedicated special issues to action research, such as the European Journal of Marketing, Human Resource Management and the Journal of Information Systems.
 Other functions/disciplines included e-commerce, marketing, finance, human resource management.
 It also impacts information systems, research and development/R&D, lean management and operations.
-Supply chain management and mergers/acquisitions have been particularly favored.
-Clinical research, collaborative management research, intervention research, and learning history are clear examples.
+Supply chain management and mergers/acquisitions have been particularly favoured,

 Technology, social media and social tools